 - Lily: Excess urination and drinking from kidney failure.

 - Mistletoe: Vomiting, diarrhea, slowed breathing and heart rate.

 - Rhubarb: Vomiting, drooling, stomach pain, convulsions, kidney damage.

 - Yew: Muscle weakness, difficulty breathing, dilated pupils, sudden death without signs.

 With these plant poisons, vomiting may make the problems worse.
 Instead, if you see the puppy eat these plants, give lots of water or milk to dilute the poison and to wash and coat the stomach.

-- Caladium, dieffenbachia, philodendron: Tongue and throat swell, difficult breathing.
+- Caladium, dieffenbachia, philodendron: Tongue and throat swell, difficulty breathing

-If you see your pet with one or more of these signs, particularly if a suspect plant is within paw or nibble reach, get help immediately!
+If you see your pet with one or more of these signs, particularly if a suspect plant is within paw or nibble reach, get help immediately.
 First aid can save the puppy’s life.
-Then take the pet to see the veterinarian as quickly as possible.
+Then take the pet to see the veterinarian as soon as possible.